aybruhm/aybruhm/README.md

 # <b> Connect with me: </b>

 #### You're working on the next big thing, an Open source project, or maybe some idea your Mum sold to you?
-And you're looking for a talented Python Backend developer that speaks in REST APIs and bandwidths ;-) to join your team or work as a Freelancer?
+And you're looking for a talented Python Backend developer that speaks in REST APIs and Unittests ;-) to join your team or work as a Freelancer?

-#### I am currently available to work with you and your team, send me a "Howdy!" on any of the following social networks, including gmail too.
+#### Yes, awesome, I am currently available to work with you and your team, send me a "Howdy!" on any of the following social networks, including gmail too.

 [<img align="left" alt="LinkedIn" width="30px" src="https://img.icons8.com/color/48/000000/linkedin.png"/>](https://linkedin.com/in/digitalstade)